chancity/CSharp.AntiCaptcha/README.md

 //Solve with key
 var solutionUsingKey = await key.GetSolvedCaptcha(new NoCaptchaTaskProxyless("https://someurl.com", "google public key"));

-//Solve with load balancer, this will reuse keys that were added back into the queue var solutionUsingLoadBalancer = await AntiCaptchaLoadBalancer.GetSolvedCaptcha(new NoCaptchaTaskProxyless("https://someurl.com", "google public key"));
+//Solve with load balancer, this will reuse captcha responses that were added back into the queue var solutionUsingLoadBalancer = await AntiCaptchaLoadBalancer.GetSolvedCaptcha(new NoCaptchaTaskProxyless("https://someurl.com", "google public key"));

 //Requeue a captcha that wasn't used